Islam in Southeast Asia: Earliest Islamic foothold in Southeast Asia

-Islamic expansion in Southeast Asia
+Further Islamic expansions, 15th century–18th century

+The semi-historical late-18th or early-19th century work Hikayat Merong Mahawangsa stated that Phra Ong Mahawangsa, the King of Kedah, became the first ruler to abandon the traditional Hindu faith and converted to Islam with the Sultanate of Kedah established in year 1136.
+Though historian Richard O. Winstedt states, this date goes against an Acehnese account which states that the Kedah sultan was only converted in 1474.

+Ma Huan travelling in 1416 remarked most Chinese living in Java were Muslim from Southern China.
 By the end of the 15th century, several areas of northern Sumatra, including what is now Java, were governed by Muslim rulers.
-It wasn't until 1641 that the first Sultan took their title in what is now Java.
-Islam initially arrived on the coast of Sumatra, and spread down and around the coast to the Malacca strait and jumped across the strait to the Malay Peninsula.
+It wasn't until 1641 that the first sultan took their title in what is now Java.

+In the early 15th century, Parameswara, the first Sultan of Malacca, married the princess of Pasai, and their son converted to Islam.
+However, another source instead mentions that the first conversion of Islam is by Parameswara himself, not his son, he then adopted the name Muhammad Iskandar Shah after his marriage to a daughter of the ruler of Pasai.
+Soon Malacca became the centre of Islamic study and maritime trade; other rulers followed suit.

 In 1511, the Portuguese took over Malacca, but various other Muslim states began to grow in size and economic and political prominence.
-For example, Aceh dominated the region, both politically and economically, in the early seventeenth century.
-Through familial and trade relationships in these Muslim states, non-Islam states were slowly exposed to the faith.
-As it spread, Islam encountered pre-existing spiritual beliefs — including Buddhism and Hinduism — which continued to be practiced alongside Islam or were incorporated into Islam.
+For example, Aceh dominated the region, both politically and economically, in the early 17th century.
+Through familial and trade relationships in these Muslim states, non-Islamic states were because of this slowly exposed to the faith.
+As it spread, Islam encountered pre-existing spiritual beliefs—including Buddhism and Hinduism—which continued to be practiced alongside Islam or were incorporated into Islam.
 Indeed, the faith introduced by some of the religious merchants was Sufism, a mystical version of Islam that is rejected by more conservative Muslims.
 Islamic law was also formally practiced in most areas that had encountered Islam, affecting cultural practices.

+By the time the Europeans and their missionaries arrived in the region in the 17th century, the region, including New Guinea, was overwhelmed by Muslims with animist minorities.
+However actual accounts by foreigners mentioned otherwise: Tome Pires in 1515 says three quarters of the population were still 'heathens' in North Moluccas while in 1621 a Dutch resident mentioned there were no more than 300 Muslims in Ambon.

+The most intense period of Islamization occurred between 1570–1630, during this time there was direct commercial, religious and military contact with the Ottoman Caliphate and Mecca.
+By 1500, Islam had spread to present-day Selangor, Terengganu, North Sumatra and Northern East Java, by 1600 it spread throughout the entire coastal Malay Peninsular, coastal Sumatra and North Java, while by 1700 Islam had spread into even the interior of Sumatra, Java and both coastal Kalimantan and Sulawesi.